Meghan Markle & Prince Harry Plant Flowers On Anniversary Of Princess Diana’s Death

 The center reassured fans that the couple wasn’t there for a mere photo opp, issuing a tweet explaining that the couple spent quality time with the students to share valuable lessons outside of planting the garden.

 “In addition to helping the children replant the Preschool Learning Center’s garden, they spent time with them, sharing their appreciation for nature and helping to instill the importance of healthy eating.
-We truly appreciate their time and care for our students.
 We truly appreciate their time and care for our students,” Assistance League LA wrote.

 The couple’s biographer, Omid Scobie, also backed these claims to The Daily Mail, adding that Meghan and Harry played with the youngsters and sang nursery rhymes with them.
 They also read kiddie books about gardening and the importance of vegetables.

-Fans on commented the tweet expressing that they were impressed by the couple’s most recent act of altruism and some even donated to the center.
+Fans commented on the tweet, expressing that they were impressed by the couple’s most recent act of altruism and some even donated to the center.
 However, others are wondering if it’s a diversion for their long awaited foundation launch.

 This isn’t the first time that the couple has honored Harry’s late mother through her favorite flower.
-Meghan carried a bouquet of forget-me-nots on their wedding day and they have been a common theme throughout the couple’s photo opps and social media posts.
+Meghan carried a bouquet of forget-me-nots on their wedding day, and they have been a common theme throughout the couple’s photo ops and social media posts.

-Next year Harry and his brother, Prince William, have grand plans to honor their late mother: a statue they commissioned will be revealed on what would have been her 60th birthday.
+Next year Harry and his brother, Prince William, have grand plans to honor their late mother: A statue they commissioned will be revealed on what would have been her 60th birthday.
 The statue — which was initially to be installed on the 20th anniversary of Diana’s death — will be unveiled at the Sunken Garden of Kensington Palace on July 1, 2021.